st0k3d/exdTrader/README.txt

     ### If you do not wish to use this functionality please set 'USE_LOCAL_STORAGE = false' in 'appConstants.ts' file

 5. For purposes of this exercise and to avoid the possiblity of errors I did not implement Webpack for bundling or SCSS (css).
 In a real world environment I would have done so.

-6. I did not use Redux in this application.
-I have not used it in the past, and was able to complete the assignment without it.

 ##### For any questions, comments, or issues please reach out to me directly.
 Thank you!